The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Nearby embeddings

 \subsection{Preliminary summary of the section}

-For a stable immersion $f: S^3 \looparrowright \R^5$ we define a family of nearby 3-manifolds in two versions.
-First we define them as abstract 3-manifolds by a surgery of $S^3$ along the set of double points $\gamma$, in analogy to formula~\eqref{eq:rag}.
-Then we realise them as embedded manifolds in $\R^5$ close to the image of $f$.
+For \csere{the image $f(S^3)$ of} a stable immersion $f: S^3 \looparrowright \R^5$ we define a family of nearby 3-manifolds in two versions.
+First\csere{, in Subsection~\ref{ss:abstnear}} we define them as abstract 3-manifolds by a surgery of $S^3$ along the set of double points $\gamma$, in analogy to formula~\eqref{eq:rag}.
+Then \csere{in Subsection~\ref{ss:embnear}} we realize them as embedded manifolds in $\R^5$ close to the image of $f$.
 In the case of immersions associated to finitely determined holomorphic germs the nearby 3-manifolds serve as topological candidates for the boundary of the Milnor fibre.

 Every nearby 3-manifold is obtained by a resolution of the image of $f$ along each double value component $\Upsilon_j$ corresponding to a pair of normal framings $v_i$ and $v_{\sigma(i)}$, the restrictions of a framing $v$ of $\gamma$.
-We show that the resulting 3-manifold depends only on $a(v_i)+a(v_{\sigma(i)})$, or, equivalently, on $c_j(v_i, v_{\sigma(i)})$.
-By the main observation of the section, the linking number of the nearby 3-manifold corresponding to the pair $(v_i, v_{\sigma(i)})$ and $\Upsilon_j$ is equal to $c_j(v_i, v_{\sigma(i)})$.
-Based on this property, we are able to describe the pairs of framings which provide the boundary of the Milnor fibre as the corresponding nearby 3-manifold.
+We show that the resulting 3-manifold depends only on $a(v_i)+a(v_{\sigma(i)})$, or, equivalently, on $c_j(v_i, v_{\sigma(i)})$\csere{, see Proposition~\ref{pr:gluingdepend}}. \csere{By the main observation of the section, Proposition~\ref{pr:hurkkey}, the following two linking numbers (in $\R^5$) are equal: \begin{itemize} \item The linking number of the nearby 3-manifold of $f(S^3)$ corresponding to the pair of framings $(v_i, v_{\sigma(i)})$ and $\Upsilon_j$, \item $c_j(v_i, v_{\sigma(i)})$, which is the linking number of $f(S^3)$ and the push-out copy of $\Upsilon_j$ corresponding to the pair of framings $(v_i, v_{\sigma(i)})$. \end{itemize} (Here in the summary we formulated these statements for untwisted components, but each has a counterpart for twisted components, detailed in the section proper.)} Based on this property, we are able to describe the pairs of framings which provide the boundary of the Milnor fibre as the corresponding nearby 3-manifold\csere{, see Section~\ref{s:topref}}.